coolsd/yiimp-1/README.md

 - Enter support email
 - Set stratum to AutoExchange
 - New location for /site/adminRights
-- Your Public IP for admin access
+- Your Public IP for admin access (Put your PERSONNAL IP, NOT IP of your VPS)
 - Install Fail2ban
 - Install UFW and configure ports
 - Install LetsEncrypt SSL